 In August 2017, Cabinet approved the reopening of the application process for the current ZSP holders, under certain conditions.
 The ZSP allows applications from Zimbabweans with a valid Zimbabwean passport, evidence of employment, business or accredited study and a clear criminal record and if successful grants them a permit to stay and work, study or run a business in South Africa.

 VFS Global managed applications for ZSP permits while the DHA adjudicated applications.
 VFS opened four new offices in provinces where it was anticipated that there would be large numbers of applicants.
 These were Gauteng, Western Cape, Limpopo and Mpumalanga.
 The new offices were in addition to the 11 offices already opened, all of which dealt with ZSP applications.

-ZSP permit-holders, who wished to stay in South Africa after the expiry of their ZSP, would need to return to Zimbabwe to apply for mainstream visas and permits under the Immigration Act.
+ZSP permit-holders, who wished to stay in South Africa after the expiry of their ZSP, would need to return to Zimbabwe to apply for mainstream visas and permits under the Immigration Act of 2020.

 In January 2016, the Lesotho Special Permit (LSP) was launched.
 The purpose of the programme is to to regularise the stay of Lesotho nationals currently residing in South Africa illegally.

-The special permits will be valid for four years.
-They will expire on 31 December 2019.
-More than 400 000 Lesotho nationals stood to benefit from the LSP.
+The special permits will be valid for four years, until 31 December 2019.

 In November 2019, the department introduced the new Lesotho Exemption Permit which replaces the LSP.
 The new dispensation is only applicable to existing holders of the LSP and will be valid for four years.
 Online applications were opened on 18 November 2019 and will be closed on 31 March 2020.